VPC-DevAdmin/Inference_Blueprints/code-translation/README.md

 ## Code Translation

 A full-stack code translation application that converts code between programming languages using AI.
-The system integrates a FastAPI backend powered by CodeLlama-34b-instruct, alongside a modern React + Vite + Tailwind CSS frontend for an intuitive translation experience.
+The system integrates a FastAPI backend that calls an OpenAI-compatible inference endpoint (defaulting to `meta-llama/Llama-3.1-8B-Instruct`), alongside a modern React + Vite + Tailwind CSS frontend for an intuitive translation experience.

 ## Table of Contents